Child Sex Trafficking in Canada and How To Stop It

 The biggest problem in Canada is that the public is unaware of the issue.
 Women, youth, children, the marginalized and vulnerable will become potential targets and victims unless we do something to stop it.

-Cathy was nominated for an Order of BC Award and for the Carol Matusicky Distinguished Service to Families award.
-In 2022 she presented at the Global Summit Connecting to Protect: Addressing the Harms of Porn on Youth from a Public Health Perspective (University of Calgary) and presented at the first RCMP Human Trafficking webinar for law enforcement across Canada.
+In 2022 she presented at the Global Summit Connecting to Protect: Addressing the Harms of Porn on Youth from a Public Health Perspective (University of Calgary), presented at the first RCMP Human Trafficking webinar for law enforcement across Canada, and in 2023 presented at the Canadian Sexual Exploitation Summit.
+Cathy received a Queen’s Platinum Jubilee Medal for her anti-human trafficking advocacy work.

 “Society and culture have come to a point where the most vulnerable are not being protected.
 Today’s youth, children, the vulnerable and marginalized are at a huge risk of early sexualization and sexual predation.
 They are aggressively targeted for sexual exploitation yet unaware of the insidious, coercive and manipulative tactics of the sex industry.
 As a society we have a moral obligation to address this exploitation immediately, resolutely and robustly.
 If we do not do so, the harm caused to future generations will be incalculable.” —Cathy Peters